36 monthsProgramme duration

 On Campus

-You’ll learn from experts who influence debate on topics such as gender relations, migration, economic and political inequality, religion, health and reproduction.
+You’ll learn from leading experts who influence debates on topics such as gender relations, migration, inequality, health and sustainability.
+You’ll study how people across the globe tackle contemporary issues – from climate change to racial discrimination, gender-based violence and human rights.

 Admission Requirements